Rare Two Door SUV: 1997 GMC Yukon GT – SOLD!

-The glory days of GM’s squarebody SUV lineup is often associated with the classic Chevy K5 Blazer and its Jimmy sibling, but the early 90s saw a definitively Radwood-friendly model enter the ranks.
-The GMC Yukon GT, like this 1997 example listed here on Craigslist in Alexandria, Virginia, did its best impression of being Darth Vader’s earthly transport when four wheel drive was needed.
+The glory days of GM’s square body SUV lineup is often associated with the classic Chevy K5 Blazer and its Jimmy sibling, but the early 90s saw a definitively Radwood-friendly model enter the ranks.
+The GMC Yukon GT, like this 1997 example originally listed in October 2020 in Alexandria, Virginia, did its best impression of being Darth Vader’s earthly transport when four-wheel-drive was needed.
 The seller is asking $8,500 for this high-mileage example, which compares favorably to the Hagerty Insurance Online Evaluation Tool that pegs a “Good” example at $13,800 and a “Fair” condition truck at $5,300.
-If you are serious about buying this Yukon GT, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw the GT featured here on GuysWithRides.com

 GM was realizing a few things when the Yukon GT was introduced, namely that consumers were vaulting towards a new market of family vehicles called sport utility vehicles.
 The station wagon was effectively dead, and sedans weren’t far behind.
 The SUV model was one that the major Detroit automakers were in good position to pounce on, given every company offered a four-wheel drive vehicle of some kind, but they hadn’t been pushed on suburban drivers who had typically shied away from such thirsty behemoths.
 The two-door Yukon and its sibling the Chevy Blazer were the last of their kind, as most shoppers were seeking the convenience of four-doors for loading up the family when considering a sport utility vehicle purchase.
 Still, that didn’t stop the General from making the Yukon GT a looker, with a blacked out paint job, red pinstriping, and “Yukon GT” badges throughout.